-Here’s a simple recipe for Indian Masala Street Corn I discovered while visiting Mumbai a couple of years back.
-There was a line to this particular vendor, which always piques my curiosity!
-I asked someone in line what all the hubbub was about and they proceeded to tell me in great detail why they loved this dish.
+Here’s an incredibly tasty recipe for Indian-style grilled corn on the cob that I discovered one day.
+There was a line to this particular street vendor, which always piques my curiosity, so I asked someone in line what all the hubbub was about, and they proceeded to tell me in great detail why they loved this grilled corn.
 So, of course, I had to try it!

-Corn on the cob was grilled directly on hot grates until deeply charred.
-Then the corn was slathered with a mixture of ghee and Garam Masala.
-Traditionally the tartness comes from amchoor powder which is basically dried unripe mango, ground into a powder- but today I’m simply subbing lime juice.
-An easy swap!
+Corn on the cob was grilled directly on hot grates until deeply charred, then was slathered with a mixture of ghee and Garam Masala.
+It was heavenly.
+So simple, but oh so delicious.

 grilling corn on the grill